TALES: A Taxonomy and Analysis of Cultural Representations in LLM-generated Stories: Evaluating Cultural Misrepresentations (RQ2)

-\paragraph{\textbf{Frequency of misrepresentation across languages}} Analyzing frequency of misrepresentations across languages, we found that misrepresentations across all models increased by $56$\% for mid-resource languages and more than tripled for low-resource languages.
-This increase was statistically significant ($p < .001$), with median misrepresentations per story increasing by $2$ for mid-resource and $4.5$ for low-resource languages compared to English, corresponding to small ($D = -0.25$) and medium ($D = -0.48$) effect sizes.
+We found that misrepresentations across all models increased by $56$\% for mid-resource languages and quadrupled for low-resource languages.
+This increase was statistically significant ($p < 0.001$), with median misrepresentations per story increasing by $2$ for mid-resource and $4.5$ for low-resource languages compared to English, corresponding to small ($D = -0.25$) and medium ($D = -0.48$) effect size.

 We found a high degree of linguistic errors, particularly in non-English languages, where linguistic errors dominated the distribution of misrepresentations (see Figure \ref{fig:model_compare}).
-Moreover, the average number of logical errors was also higher for non-English languages.
-Overall, these findings suggested that models not only produce a high degree of cultural misrepresentations in non-English languages, but the overall quality of generated stories is poorer.
+Moreover, the average number of logical errors was also higher for Indic languages.
+Overall, these findings suggested that models not only produce a high degree of cultural misrepresentations in Indic languages, but the overall quality of generated stories is poorer.

-Cultural inaccuracies were the most frequent category in English, averaging $0.8$ misrepresentations per story.
+Cultural inaccuracies were the most frequent category in English stories, averaging $0.8$ misrepresentations per story.
 Interestingly, this average reduces to $0.7$ and $0.4$ for mid and low resource languages.
 This can be attributed to lower number of CSIs in stories in mid and low resource languages.
-This difference was statistically significant ($p < .001$), with the median number of CSIs per story decreasing by $8$ for mid-resource and $11$ for low-resource languages compared to English, corresponding to small effect sizes ($D = 0.20$ and $D = 0.19$, respectively).
+This difference was statistically significant ($p < 0.001$), with the median number of CSIs per story decreasing by $8$ for mid-resource and $11$ for low-resource languages compared to English, corresponding to small effect sizes ($D = 0.20$ and $D = 0.19$, respectively).

 \paragraph{\textbf{Frequency of misrepresentation across tiers}}